 The Internet is an amazing resource especially when it comes to finding internships and jobs.
 There are so many opportunities available that all you have to do is identify programs or look for internships in a particular field or industry.
-You may be seeking an internship in finance, art, marketing, economics, government, law, or any other topic that’s of interest; but the questions is, how do you know if an internship is legit?
+With so many results—and the anonymity of the internet—sometimes it may be hard to determine if an advertised internship is actually real or a scam looking to steal your information.

-I find students to be either skeptical or totally trusting when it comes to finding an internship that will help them meet their goals.
-If an internship sounds too good to be true, you will want to do a little more digging.
-Speaking to people within the organizations or students who have previously done an internship, will help you clarify the picture.
+Students can be either skeptical or totally trusting when it comes to finding an internship.
+However, if an internship sounds too good to be true, you will want to do a little more digging.
+Speaking to people within the organizations or students who have previously done an internship with the company will help you clarify the picture.

 You want your internship experience to be one that will give you real, hands-on experience.